 Protect Artisanal Hemp Farming

-This 2019 growing season about 100 small farmers in Massachusetts were granted licenses to grow hemp.
-Almost all of them are growing a crop to be processed for hemp-derived cannabinoids (ie. “CBD”).
+In spring of 2019 about 100 small farmers in Massachusetts were granted licenses to grow hemp.
+Almost all of them grew a crop to be processed for hemp-derived cannabinoids (ie. “CBD”).
 On June 12th, after farmers had already invested in and planted their crop, they learned from a policy statement that Governor Baker’s administration is prohibiting the sale of foods and other “consumables” containing “CBD” as well as banning the sale of whole flower.
-These are both desirable and high-valued artisanal products which help small farms to compete with a large commodity market.
-Massachusetts farms are small farms.
-Without an artisanal market, they will struggle to compete long-term against large scale agricultural states.
+These policies created a regulatory mess that changes from town to town, and only hurts small farmers, local businesses, and consumers.